NativeScript/docs-v8/README.md

 ## Important Note about Plugin Docs

-Plugins docs are automatically synced every night via cron job with various plugin workspace repos, for example:
+Plugin docs are automatically synced every night via cron job with various plugin workspace repos, for example:

 - https://github.com/NativeScript/firebase
 - https://github.com/NativeScript/plugins
 - https://github.com/NativeScript/payments

 Each plugin workspace can manage it's own set of README's for documentation.
 This docs repo will keep itself in sync with them every night.
-If you are wanting to modify any plugin documentation, you can do via their plugin workspaces as listed above.
+If you want to modify any plugin documentation, you can do so via their plugin workspaces as listed above.

 ## Outline